IDEAS FOR TOURS OF IRELAND FROM LONDON

 You could add a road trip around Scotland to your tour of Ireland for an extra epic Celtic itinerary.
 We recommend at least 10 days for this, which would give you enough time to dive into different regions around Great Britain and Ireland.

-With a combination tour of Scotland and Ireland, you get your flight between the two countries, rental car and accommodation with daily breakfast included.
-You can always bring your own car if you want to drive from London and we’ll give you a special reduced rate for your trip.
+With a combination tour of Scotland and Ireland, you get your flight between the two countries, local transport and accommodation with daily breakfast included.
+You can always bring your own car if you want to drive from London and we’ll give you a special reduced rate on self-drive trips.

 Scroll down to learn more about Nordic Visitor’s services.